TheStaticMage/firebot-mage-trivia/README.md

 ## Contributing

 Contributions are welcome via [Pull Requests](https://github.com/TheStaticMage/firebot-mage-trivia/pulls).
 I _strongly suggest_ that you contact me before making significant changes, because I'd feel really bad if you spent a lot of time working on something that is not consistent with my vision for the project.
+Please refer to the [Mage Trivia Contribution Guidelines](/.github/contributing.md) for specifics.

 ## License